-Original "Google Phone" concept shown in court documents [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Original "Google Phone" concept shown in court documents [UPDATED]Alex Wagner - Editorial Director of News and Content

 We all know the look of the original Android phone to hit the market, the T-Mobile G1, with its four physical keys, trackball and sliding QWERTY keyboard.
 However, documents from the current lawsuit between Oracle and Google show that the original "Google Phone" concept from 2006 was just a tad different.
 As you can see above, the device featured a portrait keyboard and a a set of navigation keys below the display.
 Although it's not known what kinds of specs Google may have had in mind for this particular model, the docs do mention some of the features the company expected the lowest-end devices to feature at least a QVGA display, 200MHz processor, 64MB ROM/RAM, miniSD, 2-megapixel camera with dedicated shutter key and a pair of soft menu keys.

 A separate court document reveals that Google was interested in subsidizing a data plan for T-Mobile back in 2006.
 The doc explains that T-Mobile would offer users an unlimited data plan for $9.99 per month, and in exchange Google would not take any commission from referring customers to T-Mo's online store.
 Google estimated that its services would use up about 15MB per month.
 Of course, when the G1 did debut on T-Mobile in 2008, it came with $25 and $35 data plans.